FES Research and Capacity Building Project, Feb 2018 - Mar 2019

-FES aims to involve up to six Junior Researchers in the project.
-Selected participants will each produce a report based upon their own original research, being trained and guided by experienced think tank researchers and academics.
+FES is involving seven Junior Researchers in the project, who will each produce a report based upon their own original research, being trained and guided by experienced think tank researchers and academics.
 The initiative represents an unprecedented opportunity for motivated, young researchers to receive systematic instruction from field-leading experts, as well as extensive mentoring and guidance through the research and writing process.

 Project structure and details